07ahashan/ML_Data-Preprocesing/README.md

-# ATM_Interface
+# ML Data Preprocessing

-Using the basic concept of java language ,design the ATM ( Automatic Taller Machine )interface with all the features and quality that a atm assures.
+Working on the project of machine learning has various processes involves:
+1. Collection of good and understand data.
+2. After the dataset received, the first ane for-most things that need to be done is that DATA PREPROCESSING.

+Data Preprocessing has to be done in so efficient and organised manner that the model build on it should work efficiently and give good accuracy.